Bricktech2000/Notes/notes/self-taught software engineer.md

-# Self-Taught Software Developer
+# Self-Taught Software Engineer

 ## online visibility

-online visibility is very important for [[self-taught software developer]]s
+online visibility is very important for [[self-taught software engineer]]s

 - [x] have an up-to-date Linkedin profile
 - [x] upload all work to Github and keep it well documented